What’s next for the heavy-duty sector?

 Now is also the time to invest in training.
-A lot of companies are using the downtime to give their staff skills specific training or product knowledge training.
+A lot of companies are using downtime to give their staff skills-specific training or product knowledge training.
 Even a 1% uplift in knowledge could be the difference in securing a sale in the future.

 The effects of COVID-19 will have an impact for the foreseeable future, but there are some signs of recovery for the heavy-duty industry already and sales-i are here to help kickstart sales.